Care Practice: Recipes for Resilience | Review

 The first Care Practice session started with embodied writing exercises led by Finnish performance and visual artist Ana Teo Ala-Ruona and dramaturg and writer Elina Minn.
 Writing together can create a sense of solidarity and comfort: everyone has his or her own space, but the mere fact that everyone is writing together at the same time connects and creates a space of solidarity.
 The first ten-minute writing exercise, The Magic Words, invited the writer to look for words that bring pleasure.
 The writer was invited to explore words that sound appealing, to utter them while writing them down, to look for words that bring pleasurable memories or images to mind.

-Ala-Ruona and Minn provided the participants with time to reflect on their writings and gave them the opportunity to share their experience.
+Ala-Ruona and Minn provided the participants with time to reflect on their writings and allowed them to share their experiences.
 The second exercise, Pleasure Body Fiction, was a twenty-minute reflection on how the individual can write about and towards pleasure in his or her own body.
 The writer asks him- or herself: what does my body need at this precise moment?
-Again, the exercise was treated as an invitation, so the writer had freedom to experience feelings of resistance and awkwardness and was allowed to either embrace these feelings, engage with them, ignore them or actively resist them.
+Again, the exercise was treated as an invitation, so the writer had the freedom to experience feelings of resistance and awkwardness and was allowed to either embrace these feelings, engage with them, ignore them or actively resist them.

 Building Caring Communities

-This session started with a community chorus as a warm up exercise, led by Carolyn Pennypakcer Riggs.
-Pennypacker Riggs managed to let the participants explore their own voices through several exercises.
+This session started with a community chorus as a warm-up exercise, led by Carolyn Pennypacker Riggs.
+Pennypacker Riggs managed to let the participants explore their voices through several exercises.
 This part of the session started with a deep listening meditation by Pauline Oliveros and voice warm-up exercises.
 The deep listening meditation and exercises were followed up by a so-called freedom chord, in which all participants were free to sing any note they wanted, creating a caring community through singing together.

 Central to the discussion was the idea of care as an experimental orientation instead of a fixed destination.
-Other questions posed in the group discussion regarded the way one negotiates their activism within and in relation to organisational structures, whether they are an outside institution or a self-organised entity.
-Activism is not only a necessity for creating sustainable communities and healthy progess in society, it is also a form of creative work.
+Other questions posed in the group discussion regarded the way one negotiates their activism within and concerning organizational structures, whether they are an outside institution or a self-organized entity.
+Activism is not only a necessity for creating sustainable communities and healthy progress in society, it is also a form of creative work.